Egotzilla/web-project02/context/Proposal.md

 **Project Description:**
-This project is a simple web-based booking system for a Bangkok river cruise.
+This project is a simple web-based booking system for a Bangkok river cruise with only one cruise not multiple cruises .
 Users can register as customers, make cruise bookings, and leave reviews about their experience.
 The system will use **Next.js** for the frontend, **Node.js/Express** for the REST API backend, and **MongoDB** for storing data.
 The app will be deployed on a virtual machine.

 **Data Models:**